nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 Here is a brief but comprehensive tale of treachery as told by Edward Spence:

-> Born in Lafayette, Alabama—came to East St. Louis five years ago.
+> Born in Lafayette, Alabama---came to East St. Louis five years ago.
 Worked in a Rolling Mill, Madison, Ill., but lived in East St. Louis.
 Wages $3.25 a day.
 He had taken his family, seven children and a wife to friends out from East St. Louis for safety.
 He returned to East St. Louis and walked down the street with a white man, whom he thought to be a friend.
 When he passed this man's gate he was shot by this same man in both arms and back.
 He ran one and one-half blocks and was picked up and carried to the hospital by three colored men.
 His address is 1208 Colas Ave., East St. Louis.

 Comments are needless.
 Here is the testimony of Elsie L. Lothridge, twenty years old, and a resident of East St. Louis for five months.
 She says: